 Overland Park, KS Dentist

 “An ounce of prevention is worth a pound of cure”.
 This quote holds true regarding both your oral and total body health.
-Our goal is to combine excellent professional preventative dentistry (regular exams, cleanings, x-rays, fluoride treatment, sealants) with excellent home care routines to promote superior oral and total body health.
+At Kansas Dental Center, our goal is to combine excellent professional preventative dentistry (regular exams, cleanings, x-rays, fluoride treatment, sealants) with excellent home care routines to promote superior oral and total body health.

 Clinical research in the past few years has confirmed that your mouth is a window into the health of your entire body.
 Oral disease plays a major role in systemic health problems such as cardiovascular disease, diabetes, nutritional deficiencies and even adverse pregnancy outcomes.